dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-server-environments-for-web-deployment/creating-a-server-farm-with-the-web-farm-framework.md

 ## Task Overview

-To complete the tasks and walkthroughs in this topic, you&#x27;ll need at least three servers&#x2014;one WFF controller, one primary web server for the server farm, and one or more secondary web servers for the server farm.
+To complete the tasks and walkthroughs in this topic, you'll need at least three servers&#x2014;one WFF controller, one primary web server for the server farm, and one or more secondary web servers for the server farm.
 You can add more secondary servers to a WFF server farm at any time.
-At a high level, to create and configure a WFF server farm for your staging or production environment you&#x27;ll need to:
+At a high level, to create and configure a WFF server farm for your staging or production environment you'll need to:

 - Create a controller server by installing Internet Information Services (IIS) 7.5 and WFF 2.0.
 - Prepare primary and secondary servers by creating a common administrator account and configuring firewall exceptions.
 - Configure the server farm by using IIS Manager on the controller server.
 - Configure load balancing using IIS Application Request Routing (ARR) or an alternative load-balancing technology.

-The tasks and walkthroughs in this topic assume that you&#x27;re starting with clean server builds running Windows Server 2008 R2.
+The tasks and walkthroughs in this topic assume that you're starting with clean server builds running Windows Server 2008 R2.
 Before you begin, for each server, ensure that:

 - Windows Server 2008 R2 Service Pack 1 and all available updates are installed.
 - The server is domain-joined.